-College is an exciting time, but let’s face it, it can be stressful too.
-From forming new friendships and navigating the campus as freshmen to finding a career path and interviewing for jobs as seniors—not to mention the rigorous courses, the high cost, and the heavy expectations to do well and succeed—college is filled with nerve-wracking situations.
+College is an exciting time, but let’s face it—it can be stressful too.
+From forming new friendships and navigating campus as freshmen to finding a career path and interviewing for jobs as seniors—not to mention the rigorous courses, the high cost, and the heavy expectations to do well and succeed—college is filled with nerve-wracking situations.
 Understandably, many students can get overwhelmed with the work required to obtain a degree.
 For students with anxiety, these demands can be even more overwhelming.
-And the number of college students with anxiety has been steadily rising.
-According to the American College Health Association, 56.9% of students reported feelings of extreme anxiety during the 2015–2016 school year.
+However, there are many things you can do to prevent this stress from being a dominating constant in your life.
 Though extreme anxiety should be reported to a health care provider, general feelings of stress and worry can be alleviated with some simple lifestyle changes and adjustments to your daily routine.
 Here’s what real students have found to be the most helpful steps in dealing with stress and anxiety.

 Take care of yourself

-With anxiety constantly shifting your brain into high gear, it can sometimes be difficult to remember to take care of yourself.
-Basic self-care is a very important part of every college student’s routine.
+With anxiety constantly shifting your brain into high gear, sometimes it’s difficult to remember to take care of yourself.
+But basic self-care is a very important part of every college student’s routine.
 Try to get at least eight to 10 hours of sleep each night, and make sure to eat a well-balanced diet, including fruits, vegetables, and protein.
 And don’t forget to drink plenty of water to stay hydrated!

 Though coffee is a necessity when you’re working on late-night projects, try to limit it day to day.
 Caffeine helps pull you through those long all-nighters by blocking the neurotransmitters that make you tired and increasing the levels of energizing brain chemicals like dopamine.
 Those effects may appeal to a sleep-deprived college student, but caffeine inhibits the production of gamma-aminobutyric acid (GABA), a calming chemical.
 This GABA deficiency can be harmful to an already anxious brain and may even lead to panic attacks.
 So try to limit your caffeine intake and find energy elsewhere.